Ayushsingh998/Sql-Monter-Dataset/README.md

 ## Conclusion

-This project provides an excellent opportunity for beginners to apply their SQL knowledge to solve practical data problems.
+This project provides an excellent opportunity for to apply their SQL knowledge to solve practical data problems.
 By working through these SQL queries, you'll gain hands-on experience with data aggregation, ranking, date manipulation, and conditional logic.